This item has been sold, but you can get on the Waitlist to be notified if another example becomes available.

 A Closer Look

-Highly detailed, streets throughout are illustrated, although not all are labeled.
-Schools, churches, and hospitals are illustrated along with oil tanks and refineries.
-Suburbs, neighborhoods, and other subdivisions are identified.
-The campuses of Rice University (then known as the Rice Institute), Texas Southern University, and the University of Houston are included.
+Coverage embraces from Bellaire to Channelview and Golden Acres and from Melrose Park and Sherwood Place to South Houston and the Houston International Airport.
+The enormous size allows for exceptional detail.
+Streets, schools, churches, and hospitals are illustrated.
+Special emphasis is given to oil tanks and refineries.
+The campuses of Rice University (Rice Institute), Texas Southern University, and the University of Houston are included.
 Rice Stadium, which would host a speech by President John F. Kennedy only five years later, is labeled.
 The city's railroads cut through the streets at strange angles, indicating their presence long before being subsumed into sprawling urbanization.

 Publication History and Census